BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Evaluations

+Figure \ref{pic-attack} illustrates the ability of these frameworks to resist poisoning attacks, where successful attack ratio (SAR) means the percentage of global updates containing at least one poisoned local updates in the last 20\% rounds.
+As illustrated, the SAR of BlockDFL is almost 0\% when the ratio of malicious participants is no more than 40\% on MNIST and IID CIFAR-10.
+On non-IID CIFAR-10, the SAR of BlockDFL is a little bit higher, but the model accuracy is not significantly jeopardized because such a small number of malicious model updates can hardly cause significant negative impact.
+For Biscotti and vanilla FL, it is more likely to occur that the global updates of vanilla FL contain one or more poisoned local updates.
+From the above, we conclude that BlockDFL is able to defend poisoning attacks when there are up to 40\% malicious participants.

-To demonstrate the convergence of BlockDFL, we select 6 runs, each of which corresponds to a different dataset and different ratio of malicious participants, and plot the evaluation accuracy after each round of communication in Fig. \ref{pic-acc-trend}.
-As shown in Fig. \ref{pic-acc-trend-MNIST-0.0}-\ref{pic-acc-trend-CIFAR-0.0}, the convergence speed of BlockDFL is very close to un-poisoned vanilla FL, indicating that BlockDFL does not require additional communication rounds compared to vanilla FL.
-It can be observed that in Fig. \ref{pic-acc-trend-MNIST-0.3}-\ref{pic-acc-trend-CIFAR-0.4}, when there exist malicious participants, BlockDFL gradually becomes immune to poisoning attacks and converges to a level close to the un-poisoned FL, while the poisoned FL diverges seriously.
+To present the convergence of BlockDFL, we select 6 runs in IID setting, each of which corresponds to a different dataset and different ratio of malicious participants, and plot the test accuracy after each round of communication in Fig. \ref{pic-acc-trend}.
+As shown in Fig. \ref{pic-acc-trend-MNIST-0.0} and \ref{pic-acc-trend-CIFAR-0.0}, the convergence speed of BlockDFL is very close to un-poisoned vanilla FL, indicating that BlockDFL does not require more communication rounds than vanilla FL.
+It can be observed that in Fig. \ref{pic-acc-trend-MNIST-0.3}, \ref{pic-acc-trend-MNIST-0.4}, \ref{pic-acc-trend-CIFAR-0.3} and \ref{pic-acc-trend-CIFAR-0.4}, when there exist malicious participants, BlockDFL gradually becomes immune to poisoning attacks and converges to a level close to the un-poisoned FL, while the poisoned FL diverges seriously.
 When there are fewer malicious participants, BlockDFL become immunes to poisoning attacks faster.